-Although a first resort scheme appears to provide a more efficient and effective scheme for consumers, in actual fact the process is similar to that of a last resort scheme.
-Given this, the Authority considers that a first resort home indemnity insurance scheme in Western Australia is not feasible for a number of reasons.
+Although a first resort scheme appears to provide more efficient and effective coverage for consumers, in actual fact, the process is similar to that of a last resort scheme.

+The Authority considers that a first resort home indemnity insurance scheme in Western Australia is not feasible for a number of reasons.
 These reasons are discussed below.